 Add your pork chops to the pan.
 The chicken stock should be close to the top, but not covering them.
 If you need to add a little more at this time, you can.
 Liberally sprinkle your seasoning salt across the top and garnish with either fresh rosemary, thyme or both.
 Reduce heat to low and cover.
-Put a “Do Not Disturb” sign on the lid for the next two hours.
+Put a “Do Not Disturb” sign on the lid for the next 2 1/2 hours.

 Meanwhile, prepare your green beans and rice (see below).
 Orzo pasta or mashed potatoes also work great as a starch with this dish to catch all that yummy onion gravy!

 After two hours, uncover and check your chops.
 They should be very tender and break apart easily with a fork.
 If not, cover and give them a little longer.
 Serve over rice with green beans on the side.